genomicsclass/book/pages/PCA.md

-Note that we take the transpose of `Y` because `prcomp` assumes the previously discussed ordering: units/samples in row and features in columns.
+We take the transpose of `Y` because `prcomp` assumes the previously discussed ordering: units/samples in row and features in columns.